antonbolychev/acm2025-wasserschwein-acrobot/derivation-doc.md

 1. Xin, X., & Kaneda, M. (2007).
 Analysis of the energy-based swing-up control of the Acrobot.
 International Journal of Robust and Nonlinear Control, 17(16), 1503-1524.

-2. Spong, M. W. (1995).
-The swing up control problem for the acrobot.
-IEEE Control Systems Magazine, 15(1), 49-55.

-3. Fantoni, I., Lozano, R., & Spong, M. W. (2000).
+2. Fantoni, I., Lozano, R., & Spong, M. W. (2000).
 Energy based control of the Pendubot.
 IEEE Transactions on Automatic Control, 45(4), 725-729.

-4. Kolesnichenko, O., & Shiriaev, A. S. (2002).
+3. Kolesnichenko, O., & Shiriaev, A. S. (2002).
 Partial stabilization of underactuated Euler-Lagrange systems via a class of feedback transformations.
 Systems & Control Letters, 45(2), 121-132.

-5. Sutton, R. S. (1996).
+4. Sutton, R. S. (1996).
 Generalization in Reinforcement Learning: Successful Examples Using Sparse Coarse Coding.
 In Advances in Neural Information Processing Systems, Vol. 8.
 MIT Press.